urilivshits/previous_tab_keyboard_shortcut/assets-chrome-store/store_description.md

-🧠 Remembers Everything - Maintains history of last 10 focused tabs 🔄 Handles Closed Tabs - Tries next tab in history if previous was closed 🪟 Multi-Window Support - Works independently in each Chrome window 🚫 No Tab Loss - Never loses track of your tabs
+🧠 Remembers Everything - Maintains history of last 10 focused tabs 🔄 Handles Closed Tabs - Tries next tab in history if previous was closed 🪟 Multi-Window Support - Works independently in each Chrome window
-🔄 Session Persistence - Maintains tab history even when tabs go to sleep or are suspended

-SETUP INSTRUCTIONS:
-1. Install the extension from Chrome Web Store
+DEFAULT SHORTCUTS:
+• Alt+W - Switch to previously active tab
+• Alt+Q - Switch to left tab
+• Alt+E - Switch to right tab

+⚠️ IMPORTANT: After installation, Chrome may not automatically enable the default shortcuts.
+To check/enable them:
-2. Go to chrome://extensions/shortcuts
+1. Go to chrome://extensions/shortcuts
+2. Find "Previous Tab Keyboard Shortcut" Extension
-3. Configure your preferred shortcuts (default: Alt+W, Alt+Q, Alt+E)
+3. Verify shortcuts are set to Alt+W, Alt+Q, Alt+E
-4. Start browsing - extension learns your patterns automatically
+4. If not set, click "Edit" and assign the shortcuts manually

 CTRL+TAB WORKAROUND:
-Missing Ctrl+Tab?
-Use Windows PowerToys Keyboard Manager to remap Ctrl+Tab to Alt+W (or your chosen shortcut).
+Want true Ctrl+Tab behavior?
+Use Windows PowerToys Keyboard Manager along with this extension:

+1. Download and install Microsoft PowerToys from the Microsoft Store
+2. Open PowerToys Settings
+3. Go to "Keyboard Manager" → "Remap a key"
+4. Click "Add key remapping"
+5. Set "Physical Key" to "Ctrl+Tab"
+6. Set "Mapped To" to "Alt+W"
+7. Click "OK" and restart Chrome

 This gives you the Ctrl+Tab behavior Chrome should have had all along.

-WHY THIS EXTENSION IS BETTER:
+WHY THIS EXISTS:
-Unlike other tab switching extensions, this one:
-- Handles closed tabs properly
-- Maintains history during tab suspension
-- Works in multiple windows
-- Actually works like you'd expect

-PERMISSIONS NEEDED:
-- Storage (for tab history persistence)

-This extension exists because Chrome removed the ability to override Ctrl+Tab in Manifest V3.
-We're just trying to make the best of a frustrating situation.
+Chrome removed the ability to override Ctrl+Tab in Manifest V3.
+This extension provides the functionality Chrome refuses to build.

-Download now and get back the tab switching experience you deserve!